 You can find log cabins around the globe, but there is more to that quaint town than that.

 For adult oriented attractions there are wineries, breweries, and vineyards.
 Wine tasting anyone??

-Family friendly places are all around too.
-Scenic adventures close by to Hendersonville include the following places: Chimney Rock, Dupont State Recreational Forest, Grandfather Mountain, and the Cherokee Indian Reservation.
+Family-friendly places are all around Western North Carolina as well.
+Scenic adventures close to Hendersonville include the following places: Chimney Rock, Lake Lure, Dupont State Recreational Forest, and the Cherokee Indian Reservation.

-In high school I took a trip with my husband’s family to Chimney Rock.
-I was mortified when I looked out my window to find the edge of the cliff was so close, but the view from the cabin was worth it.
-We hiked all the way up chimney rock because the elevator was broken.
-My legs were definitely jello the next day.
+In 2015 I took a trip with my husband and his family to Chimney Rock.
+I was mortified when I looked out my window to find the edge of a cliff was so close, but the view from the cabin was worth it.
+We hiked all the way up chimney rock because the elevator was broken, but there was so many lookout points along the way.

 Jeter Mountain Farm is a gem in the mine of event venues.
 The farm is so incredible that it was no surprise to me to discover it’s deeds were established twenty-five years before Hendersonville even officially existed.
 (History nerd over here– I knew something was drawing me to this place!)
 They offer space for wedding, business gatherings, and other events.
 To accommodate for unpredictable weather, they have a ginormous climate controlled barn.
 Rain on your big day?
 No problem, they have you covered!